Covid 19 coronavirus: Westfield employee thought linked to Auckland cluster being re-investigated

 The employee was also at the mall on the afternoon of August 12, and on August 14, 15 and 17 under level 3 restrictions, but there was no interaction with members of the public, ARPHS said.

-Anyone who visited the mall on these days are considered "casual contacts" and do not need to self isolate.
+People who visited the mall on these days are considered "casual contacts" and do not need to self isolate.

 But they should keep an eye out for symptoms of Covid-19, such as a new or worsening cough, sore throat, runny nose, loss of sense or smell, or fever, and call their GP or Healthline if they fall ill.